manavsehgal/opentheme/_posts/blog/2014-12-1-starter-post.md

 ---
 layout: post                        # Name of the _layouts template used by this post
 title:  "Starter Post"              # Title used in HTML Meta, Post Header, Recent Posts list
 date:   2014-12-1 12:00:00          # Date is picked up for Post Header, Recent Posts list
 author: Manav Sehgal                # Post author
 tags: blog jekyll                   # Tags to relate multiple topics to a post
 category: theme                     # Only use one category.
 Multiple categories will duplicate content.
 Not good for SEO.
+image: /img/opentheme-workflow.png  # Image loaded for the blog post
 ---

 This is a starter post which you can duplicate to create your own.
 It demonstrates Markdown syntax, Liquid tags, and GitHub whitelisted HTML.